italiangrid/storm/documentation/sysadmin-guide/1.11.2/index.md

 				Last:(S [OK:12,F:5,E:0,m:0.091,M:0.255]
 				A [OK:6,F:0,E:0,m:0.121,M:0.415])

-Furthermore it can be requested a more detailed FrontEnd Monitoring activity by setting the configuration property _monitoring.detailed_ to _true_.
+Furthermore it can be requested a more detailed Frontend Monitoring activity by setting the configuration property _monitoring.detailed_ to _true_.
 Doing this, at each Monitoring Round for each kind of srm operation performed in the Monitoring Round (srmls, srmPtp, srmRm, ...) the following information are printed in a section with header "Last round details:":

 - how many request succeded,
 - how many failed,